CyVerse-Validate/Quickstart-Guide/docs/Intro to CyVerse.md

-##What is the iPlant Collaborative?
+##What is CyVerse?

-The iPlant Collaborative is a National Science Foundation (NSF) funded program devoted to developing a cyberinfrastructure for life science research.
+CyVerse is a National Science Foundation (NSF) funded program devoted to developing a cyberinfrastructure for life science research.
 What is a cyberinfrastructure?

 >Cyberinfrastructure consists of computing systems, data storage systems, advanced instruments and data repositories, visualization environments, and people,